HackSouth/hacksouth.github.io/_posts/2021-03-31-Joining-Hack-South.md

 We also know that sitting behind a keyboard and crushing war games is exhilarating but sometimes you need somebody to give a virtual high five to.
 With the like minded individuals on Hack South, you are sure to find somebody who is happy to work through some boxes and challenges with you for that extra satisfaction of sharing a win.

 It's not all cyber though!
 We have gaming channels, book clubs, meme channels, media verifiers, daily motivation, social areas for when you want to sit in the virtual lounge and talk about whatever, and more.
 We are always looking for unique interests and hobbies so bring them along and see if you can make some more friends in an unassuming place.

+<iframe src="https://giphy.com/embed/oFvFtrhrmIFFe" width="412" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/mr-robot-gif-art-portrait-oFvFtrhrmIFFe">via GIPHY</a></p>

 ### What can I do on Hack South's Discord